sebastianstarke/AI4Animation/PFNN/README.md

 README will assume you have read the paper and understand the basic workings and processes involved in this technique.

-The code is essentially separated two sub-projects here.
+The code is essentially separated into two sub-projects.

 The first project is a set of python scripts written in Numpy/Scipy/Theano which preprocess the motion data, generate a database, and train the phase